salesforcecli/plugin-templates/messages/lightningApp.md

 # examples

-- Create the metadata files for a Lightning app bundle called "myapp" in the current directory:
+- Generate the metadata files for a Lightning app bundle called "myapp" in the current directory:

   <%= config.bin %> <%= command.id %> --name myapp

-- Similar to the previous example, but create the files in the "force-app/main/default/aura" directory:
+- Similar to the previous example, but generate the files in the "force-app/main/default/aura" directory:

   <%= config.bin %> <%= command.id %> --name myapp --output-dir force-app/main/default/aura